mynguy/movieGradle/README.md

 # movieGradle
 #
-# Serialization and Deserialization of Movie Sets
+# Serialization and deserialization of Movie sets

 ### README: